Suriname entry requirements for Vietnam passport holders

 Frequently asked questions

-Processing typically takes 2–4 weeks.
-Start your application at least 4 weeks before your planned departure to avoid delays.
+Processing usually takes 3–5 business days, but it can take longer during peak periods.
+Apply at least 2 weeks before your planned departure to avoid delays.

 Official sources